mlg-blog/mlg-blog.github.io/_drafts/ngvi-bnns-part-1.md

 image_attribution:
     name: Khan & Nielsen (2018)
     link: https://arxiv.org/pdf/1807.04489.pdf
+excerpt: |
+    What does it mean to combine variational inference with natural gradients?
+Can this scale to neural networks?
+What kind of approximations do we need to make?
+We take a detailed look at the mathematical derivations of such algorithms.
 ---

 Bayesian Deep Learning hopes to tackle neural networks' poorly-calibrated uncertainties by injecting some level of Bayesian thinking.